alexgolec/tda-api/docs/auth.rst

 .. autofunction:: tda.auth.client_from_login_flow

+.. _manual_login:

+If for some reason you cannot open a web browser, such as when running in a cloud environment, the following function will guide you through the process of manually creating a token by copy-pasting relevant URLs.

+.. autofunction:: tda.auth.client_from_manual_flow

 Once you have a token written on disk, you can reuse it without going through the login flow again.